-Teradyne's Corporate Governance Guidelines require that at least a majority of the Board shall be independent.
+Teradyne's Guidelines require that at least a majority of the Board shall be independent and set out standards for determining director independence.
 To be considered independent, a director must satisfy the definitions pursuant to the SEC rules and the listing standards of The Nasdaq Stock Market LLC ("Nasdaq"), and, in the Board's judgment, not have a material relationship with Teradyne.
-The standards for determining director independence are set forth in Teradyne's Corporate Governance Guidelines which are available on Teradyne's web site at www.teradyne.com under the "Corporate Governance" section of the "Investors" link.
+Teradyne's Guidelines are available on Teradyne's web site at www.teradyne.com under the "Governance" section of the "Investors" link.

 The Board has determined that the following directors are independent using the criteria identified above: Michael A. Bradley, Edwin J. Gillis, Timothy E. Guertin, Mercedes Johnson, Marilyn Matz, Paul J. Tufano and Roy A. Vallee.
-In determining the independence of Teradyne's directors, the Board reviewed and determined that the following did not preclude a determination of independence under Teradyne's standards: Ms. Johnson's position as a director of Juniper Networks, Inc. and, until her retirement in January 2019, Micron Technology, Inc., each a Teradyne customer; until his retirement in March 2019, Mr. Tufano's position as President, Chief Executive Officer and director of Benchmark Electronics, Inc., one of Teradyne's customers (Mr. Tufano is currently an advisor to Benchmark Electronics); Mr. Bradley's position as a director of Synopsys, Inc., one of Teradyne's suppliers; and each of Ms. Johnson's and Mr. Vallee's position as a director of Synopsys, Inc., one of Teradyne's suppliers.
-Teradyne's business with Micron Technology, Avnet, Juniper Networks, Benchmark Electronics and Synopsys during 2018 was immaterial to Teradyne and to the other companies.
+In determining the independence of Teradyne's directors, the Board reviewed and determined that the following did not preclude a determination of independence under Teradyne's standards: Ms. Johnson's position as a director of Maxim Integrated Products, both a Teradyne supplier and customer; until her retirement in May 2019, Ms. Johnson's position as a director of Juniper Networks, Inc., one of Teradyne's customers; until her retirement in January 2019, Ms. Johnson's position as a director of Micron Technology, Inc., one of

+Teradyne's customers; until his retirement in March 2019, Mr. Tufano's position as President, Chief Executive Officer and director of Benchmark Electronics, Inc., one of Teradyne's customers; Mr. Bradley's position as a director of Avnet, Inc., both a Teradyne customer and supplier; and each of Ms. Johnson's and Mr. Vallee's position as a director of Synopsys, Inc., both a Teradyne customer and supplier.
+Teradyne's business with Maxim Integrated Products, Micron Technology, Avnet, Juniper Networks, Benchmark Electronics and Synopsys during 2019 was immaterial to Teradyne and to the other companies.
 Teradyne will continue to monitor its business relationships to ensure they have no impact on the independence of its directors.
 The Board has determined that Michael A. Bradley met the standards for independence on February 1, 2018 because, as of that date, he had not received compensation from Teradyne related to his employment as the Company's Chief Executive Officer during a twelve-month period within the last three years.
 The Board has determined that Mark E. Jagiela is not independent because he is Teradyne's Chief Executive Officer.